HyperRamzey/nicehash-on-linux/README.md

 # nicehash-on-linux
 Simple python script to mine using GPU(miniZ)/CPU(xmrig) on linux (nicehash), now with fan speed control.

-Run as Sudo if you wish to use xmrig`s msr mod and fan control or miniZ overclocking options

 Tested on arch linux.
 Install curl and p7zip on your system manually if it is not arch.

 Edit config.ini after first start to change options.